Hall Effect

 Principle

-When an electric current flows through a conductor, electrons flow along its length in the opposite direction.
-When a magnetic field perpendicular to this current flow is introduced, a fascinating phenomenon emerges.
-Each electron experiences a force known as the Lorentz force, which deflects it sideways, perpendicular to both the direction of the current and the magnetic field lines.
+When an electric current flows through a conductor, electrons move along its length in the opposite direction of the current.
+When a magnetic field is applied perpendicular to this current, something interesting happens.
+Each electron feels a force called the Lorentz force, which pushes it sideways, perpendicular to both the current direction and the magnetic field lines.

 Equation